horpemee/alx-pre_course/0x01-git/README.md

-I am learning at ALX
+I am learning at ALX and its cool